-At IWD 2020, Abam’s topic is Some Women are More Equal Than Others.
+At Equity in Action, Abam’s keynote is Some Women are More Equal Than Others.

-In assessing progress made so far in the fight against gender inequality, we must be aware of, and discuss the fact that these gains disproportionately go to Caucasian and fair-skinned women.
-This begs the question – can we attain equity for all women when minority and darker-skinned women are not starting on an even playing field?
-And as men are called upon to be allies in the fight against gender inequality, what is the role of Caucasian and light-skinned women in ensuring a level playing field and that no woman are left behind.
+In assessing progress made so far in the fight against gender inequality, we must be aware of and discuss the fact that these gains disproportionately go to Caucasian and fair-skinned women.
+This begs the question – can we attain equity for all women when minority and darker-skinned women are not starting on an uneven playing field?
+And as men are called upon to be allies in the fight against gender inequality, what is the role of Caucasian and light-skinned women in ensuring a level playing field and that no woman is left behind.

 A lifelong learner, Cindy is certified in Image Management, Behavioural Consulting, and Emotional Intelligence.
 She is sought after as an authentic, fun and edgy influencer who brings results to the table.
 Besides being a member of Keynote Women Speakers, Cindy is also a Senior Consultant & Corporate Trainer at Imageworks, and an Executive Committee member of the Asia Professional Speakers Singapore (APSS).

 At Equity In Action, Cindy’s topic is Fight The Good Fight

 How do we fight for a cause we believe in, in an increasingly noisy world?
 Instead of championing worthy causes or speaking up for the truth; we are caught up in the noise - lost and misguided, and we end up fighting for the wrong reasons.
 So when we fight, whose voice do we need to follow?
 Or more importantly, how do we “fight a good fight?”
 In this keynote, Cindy shares her personal story and practical ideas for us to step up as role models in championing worthy causes.